Computer-related arm pain. Forearm pain. Computers, keyboards,

 entrapments and lateral elbow epicondyle pain into the lower arm which increase

 when using a mouse in computer work.
-(5) Satterwhite Chiropractic will determine what is causing the pain with a good examination
+(5) Satterwhite Chiropractic will start

 EXERCISES TO STRENGTHEN FOREARM MUSCLE TENDONS